MartinP7r/blog/_drafts/bindings-and-viewmodels-in-swiftui.md

 When implementing MVVM with SwiftUI and Combine, we often use an `ObservableObject` as the **V**iew**M**odel.

-As an example, imagine a view with a `TextField` and a `Text` view that displays the latest value of the `TextField` with more than 3 characters.
+As an example, imagine a view with a `TextField` and a `Text` view that displays the latest value of the `TextField` with more than three characters.

 ```swift
 import Combine